-Whether you want to work overseas, retire abroad, or just move abroad to cut your living expenses in half, there are pros and cons of moving abroad.
-There are a lot of major benefits to living in another country as an expat, but there are serious adjustments to be made as well.
+Whether you want to work overseas, retire abroad, or just move to another country to cut your living expenses in half, there are pros and cons of moving abroad.
+There are a lot of major benefits to living in a foreign land as an expat, but there are serious adjustments to be made as well.

-The 65+ reviews I’ve gotten on A Better Life for Half the Price echo something I heard a lot when I put out Travel Writing 2.0 as well.
+The 100+ reviews I’ve gotten on the second edition of A Better Life for Half the Price echo something I heard a lot when I put out Travel Writing 2.0 as well.
 In essence, “Don’t expect a lot of sugar-coating.”

 I like sugar.
 I probably eat too much of it.
 But I try not to spoon any onto the information I’m giving out, especially when someone could be making big life decisions based on what I’m telling them.